Ogaga01/Blog-App/README.md

 # Blog App

-> Description the project.
-> The Blog app is a classic example of a blog website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+> The Blog app is a classic example of a blog website.
+It's a functional website that shows the list of posts and empower readers to interact with them by adding comments and liking post.
+In this project, we added devise.

 ## Built With